Sharpness Scoring

 Understanding Low Scores

-Motion blur — the shutter speed was too slow to freeze the subject.
-Common with fast-moving birds at the end of a burst.
-The Focus Mask will show a diffuse halo rather than sharp feather lines.
+Motion blur — shutter speed too slow to freeze the subject.
+Focus Mask shows a diffuse halo rather than sharp lines.

-Missed or soft focus — the autofocus tracked the background, a wing tip, or the wrong subject in a multi-bird frame.
-The Focus Mask will show strong edges somewhere other than the subject centre.
+Missed or soft focus — autofocus tracked the background or a wing tip.
+Focus Mask shows strong edges somewhere other than the subject centre.

-Small or distant subject — if Vision cannot reliably detect a salient region (subject occupies less than 3 % of the frame), the scorer falls back to the full frame, which dilutes the score with background.
-Consider cropping the image or using a tighter focal length.
+Small or distant subject — if Vision cannot detect a salient region, the scorer falls back to the full frame, diluting the score with background.
+Reduce salient weight and re-score if distant subjects feel underrated.

-High ISO noise — extreme noise can temporarily boost the score by adding false edges.
-Increasing the blur radius in Focus Mask Controls before re-scoring reduces this effect.
+High ISO noise — extreme noise can mimic sharp edges and temporarily inflate scores.
+Increase Pre-blur radius in Focus Mask Controls and re-score.

 Tips

-- Score after culling for exposure — sharpness scoring works independently of exposure.
-Culling badly exposed frames first keeps the catalog clean and makes the normalised scale more meaningful.
+- Score after culling for exposure — removing badly exposed frames keeps the normalised scale more meaningful.

-- Re-score with the aperture filter active — if you only want to compare your telephoto wildlife shots, set the filter to Wide first, then score.
-The 100 baseline will be the sharpest frame within that aperture range.
+- Re-score with the aperture filter active — the 100 baseline anchors to the sharpest frame within that aperture range.

-- Scores reset when you open a new catalog — each catalog has its own relative scale.
-A score of 80 in one session says nothing about a score of 80 in a different session.
+- Scores reset when you open a new catalog — each catalog has its own relative scale; scores across sessions are not comparable.

 Feedback